dojo/docs/dojo/dnd.rst

 * The old package attached event handlers to all draggable items, which slowed down the browser in case of a lot of objects.
 The new package works with containers, which are responsible for individual items, using event delegation.
 It scales up much better.

 The old style dragging is useful in some cases, mostly because it looks intuitive for dragging single items.
-The new DnD accommodates it with a special sub-package :ref:`dojo.dnd.move`.
+The new DnD accommodates it with a special sub-package :ref:`dojo.dnd.move <dojo/dnd/move>`.

-The DnD (both :ref:`dojo.dnd` and :ref:`dojo.dnd.move` packages) is implemented as state machines, which reflect their state by adding and removing classes to relevant objects, which gives the ultimate flexibility over customizing the look-and-feel.
+The DnD (both :ref:`dojo.dnd <dojo/dnd>` and :ref:`dojo.dnd.move <dojo/dnd/move>` packages) is implemented as state machines, which reflect their state by adding and removing classes to relevant objects, which gives the ultimate flexibility over customizing the look-and-feel.

 Every DnD container and DnD item has a notion of type.
 The type is represented by a unique text string.
 Every container and item has an array of types assigned to them.
 In order to transfer (drop) items on a container they should have at least one type in common.
 When transferring a group of items to a container all items should have at least one type in common with the container.
 Otherwise the transfer is denied.
 If the list of types is not specified ``["text"]`` is assumed.

-The :ref:`dojo.dnd` supports copy and move styles of DnD out of the box.
+The :ref:`dojo.dnd <dojo/dnd>` supports copy and move styles of DnD out of the box.

 User interface
 --------------